-The Education & Learning Scrutiny Committee shall include in its membership voting representatives of religious faiths and of parent governors, as required by law and guidance from the National Assembly of Wales.
+The People Scrutiny Committee shall include in its membership voting representatives of religious faiths and of parent governors, as required by law and guidance from Welsh Government.

 7.9 Who Chairs?

 The arrangements included in Sections 66-75 of the Local Government (Wales) Measure 2011 will be followed for appointing persons for chairs of Overview and Scrutiny Committees.